You are here

-The PAF in eRPM asks the PI to attest to project team disclosures about whether they or any of the key investigators on the project (or their spouses, domestic partner, and/or dependent children) have outside financial or management interests that may create potential conflicts of interest. eRPM displays disclosure status information used by ORSP.
+The PAF in eRPM asks the Principal Investigator (PI) to attest to project team disclosures about whether they or any of the key investigators on the project (or their spouses, domestic partner, and/or dependent children) have outside financial or management interests that may create potential conflicts of interest. eRPM displays disclosure status information used by ORSP.
 ORSP project representatives monitor any proposal that is flagged for conflict of interest review and will not establish financial accounts without confirmation of review and approval by the appropriate Conflict of Interest Review Committee and by the Board of Regents, (if required).

-ORSP requires that all Principal Investigators and Co-Investigators complete a web-based curriculum called the Program for the Education and Evaluation in Responsible Research and Scholarship (PEERRS) prior to initiation of a sponsored human research project.
+ORSP requires that all PIs and Co-Investigators complete a web-based curriculum called the Program for the Education and Evaluation in Responsible Research and Scholarship (PEERRS) prior to initiation of a sponsored human research project.
 PEERRS serves as a tool to demonstrate and certify basic foundational knowledge of responsible research conduct.
 Additional information about PEERRS and other educational initiatives is provided in Part 3 of this OM.

 The IRB Council advises the IO and DIO with regard to HRPP and IRB policies and procedures.
 The IRB Council includes representation from a broad base of the research community, as described in Table 2 below.
 Ex officio consultants include the representatives from ORCR, a representative of Information and Technology Services (ITS), and representative(s) from the University’s Office of the General Counsel.
 Additional individuals may participate as invited guests at the discretion of the chair.